The great question facing Manchester United after denying Brighton their FA Cup final

 Manchester United may be on their last legs this season, but there is still a defiance bringing them right to the last kick – and now a first ever Manchester derby for an FA Cup final.
 Erik ten Hag’s injury ravaged side kept it together to beat Brighton and Hove Albion on penalties, denying the latter the feat their season and arguably their performance deserved.

-Roberto De Zerbi’s team were the better side for long periods.
-As United could tell them from much greater experience in these games, though, semi-finals are for winning.
+Roberto De Zerbi’s team were the better side for long periods, but United could tell them from much greater experience in these games that semi-finals are for winning.

 It is a shame for Brighton, and for the otherwise excellent local hero Solly March, who had the one missed penalty amid a series of near-perfect kicks.
 The players went from not being able to score to not being able to stop, until March went far too strong.